Anubhav1603/C-basics/Readme.md

 * [Format Specifiers](https://github.com/Anubhav1603/C-basics/blob/master/Basic%20Declarations%20and%20Expressions/format_specifiers.md)

 ### __Note__
 - I have collected resources from different places.

-# Once this repo is done it will be archieved!
+# Once this repo is done it will be archieved!!